jonbnewman/use-prompt/README.md

 ## Sequential prompts

-You can display prompts one after another in a sequential manner.
+Display prompts one after another in a sequential manner:

 ```javascript
 import usePrompt from 'use-prompt';